awsdocs/amazon-dynamodb-developer-guide/doc_source/WorkingWithItems.md

 You might use an atomic counter to keep track of the number of visitors to a website\.
 In this case, your application would increment a numeric value, regardless of its current value\.
 If an `UpdateItem` operation should fail, the application could simply retry the operation\.
 This would risk updating the counter twice, but you could probably tolerate a slight overcounting or undercounting of website visitors\.

-An atomic counter would not be appropriate where over\- or undercounting cannot be tolerated \(For example, in a banking application\)\.
-In these case, it is safer to use a conditional update instead of an atomic counter\.
+An atomic counter would not be appropriate where overcounting or undercounting cannot be tolerated \(For example, in a banking application\)\.
+In this case, it is safer to use a conditional update instead of an atomic counter\.

 For more information, see [Incrementing and Decrementing Numeric Attributes](Expressions.UpdateExpressions.md#Expressions.UpdateExpressions.SET.IncrementAndDecrement)\.